benmvp/slides/2017/fstoco/iso-react.md

 - So even though the `LazyString` object is const, the message will be translated
 - We _just_ found this issue, a year into it
 - We'll be blogging about it soon
+- Had to introduce a new prop type that receive a normal string or `LazyString`

 =====